NonVideri/NonVideri.github.io/README.md

 - A simple blog app created for learning Next.

+### Expresso-React

+- A prototype CRM for a coffee shop.

 ### Tailwind

 - A simple project in Next for learning Tailwind.